Silver Meteor

-The Silver Meteor is a passenger train operated by Amtrak between New York City and Miami, Florida.
-Introduced in 1939 as the first diesel-powered streamliner between New York and Florida, it was the flagship train of the Seaboard Air Line Railroad (SAL) and one of its flagship trains of its successor, the Seaboard Coast Line Railroad (SCL).
+The Silver Meteor is a long-distance passenger train operated by Amtrak between New York City and Miami, Florida.
+Introduced in 1939 as the first diesel-powered streamliner between New York and Florida, it was the flagship train of the Seaboard Air Line Railroad (SAL) and one of the flagship trains of its successor, the Seaboard Coast Line Railroad (SCL).
 The train was transferred to Amtrak when it took over intercity passenger rail service in 1971.